KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-CalendarExtMinimonth by MMM-CalendarExt2](https://github.com/MMM-CalendarExt2/MMM-CalendarExtMinimonth)

 1. There is no `package.json`.
-We need this file to gather information about the module.
+We need this file to gather information about the module for the website.
 2. Typo: Found `Magic Mirror` in file `MMM-CalendarExtMinimonth.js`: Replace it with `MagicMirror²`.

 ### [MMM-CalendarExtPlan by MMM-CalendarExt2](https://github.com/MMM-CalendarExt2/MMM-CalendarExtPlan)

 1. There is no `package.json`.
-We need this file to gather information about the module.
+We need this file to gather information about the module for the website.
 2. Typo: Found `Magic Mirror` in file `MMM-CalendarExtPlan.js`: Replace it with `MagicMirror²`.

 ### [MMM-CalendarExtTimeline by MMM-CalendarExt2](https://github.com/MMM-CalendarExt2/MMM-CalendarExtTimeline)

 1. There is no `package.json`.
-We need this file to gather information about the module.
+We need this file to gather information about the module for the website.
 2. Typo: Found `Magic Mirror` in file `MMM-CalendarExtTimeline.js`: Replace it with `MagicMirror²`.

 ### [MMM-CalendarTodayTomorrow by qunu](https://github.com/qunu/MMM-CalendarTodayTomorrow)

 1. There is no `package.json`.
-We need this file to gather information about the module.
+We need this file to gather information about the module for the website.
 2. Recommendation: Found `require("https")` in file `calendarfetcher.js`: Replace "https" by "node:https".
 3. Recommendation: Found `"node-fetch"` in file `calendarfetcher.js`: Replace it with built-in fetch.
 4. Warning: No LICENSE file.

 ### [MMM-CalendarWeek by heskja](https://github.com/heskja/MMM-CalendarWeek)

 1. There is no `package.json`.
-We need this file to gather information about the module.
+We need this file to gather information about the module for the website.
 2. Typo: Found `Magic Mirror` in file `MMM-CalendarWeek.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found `Magic Mirror` in file `calendarfetcher.js`: Replace it with `MagicMirror²`.